-The Early British Census project is designed to help family historians discover their ancestors; offer training for students; and provide data for scholarly research, particularly for local and population studies.
+The Early British Census project (EBC) brings the numerous disparate pre-1841 census records into one searchable database.
+It is designed to help family historians discover their ancestors; offer training for students; and provide data for scholarly research, particularly for local and population studies.

 Student researchers, under faculty supervision, consult the originals, extract parish, household, and individual data, and where possible upload the digital image.
-The extractions are checked by two researchers; when they cannot agree on the correct transcription, they consult with their faculty advisor and compare their extraction against existing transcripts at the Society of Genealogists.
+The extractions are then verified by a second researcher.

 Project supervised by Prof. Amy Harris (http://fhssfaculty.byu.edu/FacultyPage/ah22).